 When Doubts and Anger Surface

 Even after we won this bishop to our side, the stake president refused.
-For whatever reason, he seemed to give more weight to their story, despite any evidence we could give him of our faithfulness.
-We followed every bit of his counsel and advice and direction he gave, at times at GREAT sacrifice to my new family, and still, each time our request to send in our application was denied.
+For whatever reason, he seemed to give more weight to their story despite any evidence we could give him of our faithfulness.
+We followed every bit of the counsel, advice, and direction he gave — at times at GREAT sacrifice to my new family — and still, each time our request to send in our application was denied.
 He gave us reasons and justification for doing so, but none of them felt real.
 In the end, he just “wasn’t comfortable” with it.
 All of our years of prayers and fasting for a righteous desire were not working.

 My anger at the situation boiled.
 I wanted to vent and yell at our stake president.
 I wanted to quote his own handbook to him to convince him that he was doing his job wrong.
 We were doing our absolute best to live the gospel and its commandments so that my new wife and I could be sealed.
 My wife had waited and worked and sacrificed her whole life to be sealed to someone, only to be told she couldn’t, and it was completely out of her and my control.

 I felt my faith end.
 Completely.
 My faith in my church leaders and the church structure was gone.
 They weren’t guided by the Spirit, they weren’t behaving appropriately.
 I was free to choose my own way.
 To live the kind of life I wanted to live.
 No pressure now.
 It was scary and exhilarating.
 I could do what I wanted with no guilt.
 My life was mine to choose without restraint.
 I was Free.
 Were social pressures enough to keep me going?
 Nope.
 Were family pressures?
 No. What about all those other spiritual experiences and good memories associated with church activity?
 Not important enough anymore, except for one . . .

 Remembering Faith in Challenging Times